The means test takes account of virtually every form of income but assesses

 purposes, creamery returns, cattle registration cards, details of headage

-payments, area aid, etc. They will also want information on the sale of crops,
+payments and area aid.
+They will also want information on the sale of crops,

 cattle, milk and other produce.
-The officer will then assess the costs actually
+The inspector will then assess the costs

-and necessarily incurred in connection with the running of the farm.
-These
+actually and necessarily incurred in connection with the running of the farm.

-costs may include rent, annuities, the cost of inputs like feed and fertiliser
+These costs may include rent, annuities, the cost of inputs like feed and

-and the depreciation of farm machinery.
-Labour costs are taken into account,
+fertiliser and the depreciation of farm machinery.
+Labour costs are taken into

-with the exception of the labour of the farmer and spouse, civil partner or
+account, with the exception of the labour of the farmer and their spouse, civil

-cohabitant.
-You are entitled to receive a copy of the farm income calculation.
+partner or cohabitant.
+You are entitled to receive a copy of this farm income

 Other income from self-employment

-The income from farming and other forms of self-employment is added together
+in the business.
+The income from farming and other forms of self-employment is

 your means from self-employment (with no disregards for dependent children) are